-In March 2020, I-Mab issued a press release announcing a strategic partnership with Kalbe Genexine Biologics ("KG Bio"), whereby KG Bio received what the press release described as a right of first negotiation outside North America for TJ004309 for up to \$340 million in potential payments to I-Mab.
-In March 2020, we also learned that I-Mab entered into two license and collaboration agreements with ABL Bio in July 2018 (the "ABL Bio License 1" and "ABL Bio License 2").
-Under the ABL Bio License 1, I-Mab granted to ABL Bio exclusive, worldwide (excluding Greater China), royalty-bearing rights to develop and commercialize a bispecific antibody (the "BsAb") using certain monoclonal antibody sequences.
+In March 2020, I-Mab issued a press release announcing a strategic partnership with Kalbe Genexine Biologics (KG Bio), whereby KG Bio received what the press release described as a right of first negotiation outside North America for TJ004309 for up to \$340 million in potential payments to I-Mab.
+In March 2020, we also learned that I-Mab had entered into two license and collaboration agreements with ABL Bio in July 2018 (ABL Bio License 1 and ABL Bio License 2).
+Under ABL Bio License 1, I-Mab granted to ABL Bio exclusive, worldwide (excluding Greater China), royalty-bearing rights to develop and commercialize a bispecific antibody (the BsAb) using certain monoclonal antibody sequences.
 Under ABL License 2, I-Mab and ABL agreed to collaborate to develop three PD-L1-based bispecific antibodies by using ABL Bio's proprietary BsAb technology and commercialize them in their respective territories, which, collectively, include China, Hong Kong, Macau, Taiwan and South Korea, and other territories throughout the rest of the world if both parties agree to do so in such other territories during the performance of the agreement.
-On April 8, 2020, we issued a notice of dispute regarding possible breaches of the TJ004309 and Bispecific Agreements we signed with I-Mab in November 2018.
-As of the date of this filing, these disputes have not been resolved.
-We believe that based on these transactions, we may be entitled to receive a payment under the TJ004309 Agreement, although I-Mab has disputed that any payment is due.
-We cannot currently estimate the likelihood of the outcome of the dispute under the TJ004309 Agreement or the Bispecific Agreement.
+On April 8, 2020, we issued a notice of dispute regarding possible breaches of the TJ004309 Agreement and the Bispecific Agreement.
+As of the date of this Quarterly Report, these disputes have not been resolved.
+We believe that based on these transactions, we may be entitled to receive payments under the TJ004309 Agreement, although I-Mab has disputed that any payment is due.
+The dispute is before an ICC arbitration panel seated in New York City and will be arbitrated under New York law with the hearing set for February 2022.
+We cannot currently estimate the likely outcome of the dispute under the TJ004309 Agreement or the Bispecific Agreement.
 Until these discussions are complete, we may be unable to provide a timeline as to when or if we will file an IND for a bispecific antibody under the Bispecific Agreement.
+Furthermore, our ability to license certain bispecific product candidates from I-Mab may be more limited than we previously believed due to I-Mab's separate license with ABL Bio that preceded our license with I-Mab.
+In February 2021, I-Mab sent us a notice purporting to terminate the TJ004309 Agreement, which would result in I-Mab owing us a prespecified early termination fee of \$9.0 million.
+However, I-Mab does not have an option to terminate the TJ004309 Agreement without cause until the ongoing Phase 1 clinical trial of TJ004309 is "Complete", as that term is defined in the TJ004309 Agreement, and we responded by disputing the basis for I-Mab's termination.
+In March 2021, I-Mab filed a lawsuit in the Delaware Court of Chancery seeking an order of specific performance requiring us to comply with I-Mab's effort to terminate the agreement.
+We disagree with I-Mab's position and accordingly intend to continue opposing I-Mab's request for equitable relief and to continue performing our contractual obligations under the terms of the TJ004309 Agreement.